Our Verdict

 Weight and Folded Size

-This stroller is the heaviest double stroller we tested at 39.7 lbs.
+This stroller is one of the heaviest double strollers we tested at 39.7 lbs.
 Given that the Baby Trend Expedition Double is 10 lbs lighter, it is hard to justify the added weight that makes pushing and carrying more challenging.

 Kid Ride